 I totally agree with Bach on lessons 65 and 66.
 Assessing developers and testers with the bug counts leads to too many problems.
-You need to focus on reasons of the bugs and improve your system, process, methodologies, strategies, plans, etc. There are several lessons related bugs in “Lessons Learned in Software Testing” book, it is worth to read it.
+You need to focus on the reasons for the bugs and improve your system, process, methodologies, strategies, plans, etc. There are several lessons related to bugs in the “Lessons Learned in Software Testing” book, it is worth reading it.

 In 2004, Cem Kaner and Walter P. Bond published an article on metrics .
-In this article’s first section, they stated that some companies established metric programs to conform the criteria established in the CMMi, TMMi, models and fewer of them succeed with them.
+In this article’s first section, they stated that some companies established metric programs to conform to the criteria established in the CMMi, TMMi, models, and fewer of them succeed with them.
 These metric programs are very costly Fenton estimates a cost of %4 of the development budget.
 Robert Austin gave information about measurement distortions and dysfunctions.
-The main idea of that paper is if a company managed by using the measurement results and that measurements (metrics) are inadequately validated, insufficiently understood, and not tightly linked to the attributes they are intended to measure, then all of these actions cause the measurement distortions.
+The main idea of that paper is if a company is managed by using the measurement results and that measurements (metrics) are inadequately validated, insufficiently understood, and not tightly linked to the attributes they are intended to measure, then all of these actions cause the measurement distortions.
 Kaner and Bond proposed a new approach: the use of multidimensional evaluation to obtain the measurement of an attribute of interest.
 They conclude their paper in this way: “There are too many simplistic metrics that don’t capture the essence of whatever it is that they are supposed to measure.
 There are too many uses of simplistic measures that don’t even recognize what attributes are supposedly being measured.
 Starting from a detailed analysis of the task or attribute understudy might lead to more complex, and more qualitative, metrics, but we believe that it will also lead to more meaningful and therefore more useful data.”

 In my opinion, in this way, you may get very useful data to help and improve the testers.
-But in practice, it takes too much time and this will be understood as “micromanaging the details of tester’s job” by the testers and also if the team practicing an agile development framework, it will be much harder to follow this approach.
+But in practice, it takes too much time and this will be understood as “micromanaging the details of the tester’s job” by the testers and also if the team practicing an agile development framework, it will be much harder to follow this approach.